Anchor Advisors

 2. Crucial Conversations by Kerry Patterson

 Much of what we do as professionals is to talk with our clients and co-workers.
 Our work is conducted either verbally or in writing.
 Crucial Conversations helps readers to be more thoughtful about their own communication and provides tools and perspectives that can keep you from getting tangled up in the stories that others are telling you.
-This book will make you better at your job, but it will also make you a better spouse, friend and human being.
+This book will make you better at your job and make you a better spouse, friend and human being.

 3. Getting Naked by Patrick Lencioni

 I’m not a big fan of the “parable” business book — but the content of this book is so good that it more than makes up for the cheesy tale that starts it off.
-Patrick Lencioni has taken a simple framework and packed it full of real wisdom.
-This book will make you a better at serving clients no matter how many years of experience you have.
+Patrick Lencioni has packed a simple framework full of real wisdom.
+This book will make you better at serving clients regardless of your years of experience.

 4. The Trusted Advisor by David Maister & Charles Green

 When it comes time for your client service people to start building some business, give them The Trusted Advisor.
-Here Maister outlines some very important thoughts about how selling services is different from selling products, and how a true professional sells (by demonstrating expertise and building trust).
+Here Maister outlines some very important thoughts about how selling services differs from selling products and how a true professional sells (by demonstrating expertise and building trust).

 5. Managing the Professional Services Firm

-Once your younger team members have started to improve their judgment and are ready to start taking on more of a leadership role, it’s time to move them up to talking about the numbers and how service firms make money.
+Once your younger team members have started improving their judgment and are ready to take on more of a leadership role, it’s time to move them up to talking about the numbers and how service firms make money.
 Again, I turn back to David Maister, who lays it all out for us in this book.
-If you haven’t read it you should.
+If you haven’t read it, you should.
 It will change how you look at your firm.

 Photo credit: Abee5